kumarprahlad125-pixel/Multi-Channel-Fashion-E-Commerce-Sales-Analysis-India-2022-/README.md

 This project analyzes 31,047 fashion orders generated across six major Indian e-commerce marketplaces—Amazon, Myntra, Flipkart, Ajio, Nalli, and Meesho—between January and December 2022.

-## BUSINESS QUESTIONS

-1.Which marketplaces generate the highest revenue?

-2.Which product categories contribute the most to sales?

-3.Which customer segments should be prioritized for retention?

-4.How are sales distributed across regions?

-5.What opportunities exist to improve long-term revenue growth?

 ## Dataset

 1.Source: Indian Fashion E-Commerce Sales Dataset (2022)-KAGGLE